 This can lighten the burden on relatives or carers who might otherwise find it difficult to make complicated decisions on your behalf.

-If you don't already have a solicitor, use the Law Society's Find a solicitor website to search for details of solicitors in your area, or call 020 7320 5650.
+If you don't already have a solicitor, use our free Find a Solicitor website to search for details of solicitors in your area, or call 020 7320 5650.

 If you are the client, the solicitor will need to know: